Can established businesses still benefit from outsourcing?

 Who do enterprise-level businesses outsource to?

 Enterprise-level companies require many of the same services as start-ups and small businesses but what sets them apart is that they need these services supplied on a much larger scale.
-Marketing budgets can easily reach six figures per campaign, lead generation needs to happen en-mass and IT services need to be supplied to teams containing hundreds of people, whatever the service provided to a start-up or even scale-up business it needs to be amplified ten-fold to be able to cater for enterprise clients.
+Marketing budgets can easily reach six figures per campaign, and lead generation needs to happen en-mass and IT consulting services need to be supplied to teams containing hundreds of people need to be supplied to teams containing hundreds of people, whatever the service provided to a start-up or even scale-up business it needs to be amplified ten-fold to be able to cater for enterprise clients.
 To be able to cater to such high demands, handle the quantity of work required and manage the budgets set requires a more established service provider, which is why enterprise clients tend to work with agencies who have proven themselves reputable amongst large-scale businesses rather than solo freelancers.

 What benefits do established businesses get from outsourcing?